OtmaniCodes/X-O-game/README.md

 License
 -------

-X-O game is developed by Ahmed El Otmani
+X-O game is developed by Ahmed El Otmani.